ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 In such cases, use a normal specific type (or `Any`) if the function isn't meant to be generic.
 Use `TypeVar` only for functions that really need to be generic.

-### Best Practice: Use Descriptive Type Variable Names for Clarity
+### Practice: Use Descriptive Type Variable Names for Clarity

 While the convention is to use single-letter TypeVars like `T`, `U`, `V` for simple cases, in more complex generics consider using more descriptive names.
 For example: